 Aluminum also suffers from a bad image.
 It has a reputation of being a polluting product.
 Its extraction and production are very energy intensive and the rejects, especially red mud have adverse effects on the soil.

-Finally the aluminum is ‘heavy’, compared to 1m² of aluminum 12µ weighs 32.4g against 18g for a metallized and coated polyester film of the same thickness, 44% less!
+Moreover, the aluminum is ‘heavy’.
+In comparison, 1m² of 12µ aluminum weighs 32,4g compared to 18g for a coated metallised polyester film of the same thickness, which is 44% less!

 Based on these considerations, manufacturers in the flexible packaging sector are redoubling their efforts to find alternative solutions.
 There are therefore three factors to consider: to find a product that offers similar levels of barriers, which is more virtuous in terms of sustainable development and all at competitive prices.
 The solutions presented below meet this threefold objective.
-Some are more oriented towards sustainable development, other prices.
+Some are more oriented towards sustainable development and others towards prices.

--High-adhesion metallized polyester is another alternative.
-The advantages of polyester are many: it has excellent mechanical characteristics, a very good resistance to temperature and fits very well to the agro-alimentary industry.
+- Highly-charged metallised polyester is another alternative.
+The advantages of polyester are many: it has excellent mechanical characteristics, a very good resistance to temperature and fits very well to the food industry.
 High-adhesion metallized PET can also be used in the cosmetics industry.
 If it is laminated between two layers of PE, it will fill the barrier functions normally devolved to aluminum foil.
 Moreover, it will be a 100% plastic solution, and will allow the brand to have a 100% plastic packaging and is also easier to recycle.

-The replacement of the aluminum foil is the agenda of many major brands of the food industry, but also healthcare products.
-There are alternatives today, but who are not yet able to match completely foil in terms of barrier level.
-Yet it is essential, because this level of barrier to fight against food waste (see https://plastic-film-converter.rexor.com/les-emballages-alimentaires-un-mal-necessaire.html).
+The replacement of the aluminum foil is on the agenda of many major brands in the food industry, but also in healthcare products.
+There are alternatives today, but they still cannot completely match aluminum foil in terms of barrier level.
+However, this is the essential condition, because this level of barrier makes it possible to fight against food wase (see Les emballages alimentaires: un mal nécessaire ?).
 It is a trend in this market, but at the moment everything remains to be done.